ibrahimtastan/Approximate-CPU-with-RISCV/hls/README.md

-## MEHMET ALP ŞARKIŞLA

-# Version Differences
-This is the first chekpoint of my thesis.
-It encomposes finest version of the imporovments of the first two weeks.Hex and LUT file paths can be changed in **Codeblocks** code now.
-So running exe file be sufficient.

-Also LUTs can be grouped in GLUTs now.
-GLUTS not control each instruction but groups of instructions.
-Theese are used in controlling funtions.
-For example BRANCH function is executed if any of the BEQ BNE BLT BGE BLTU BGEU is in the hex file.
-Branch function is completely not used if no branch related instruction is used in the application.
+Description of the approximate CPU in HLS.
+Note that approximate blocks (approx_add & approx_mul) contain only dummy codes.
+Thus the core can only function exactly in HLS.

 # HLS-RISCV-32IM-datapath
 Datapath in high level syntesis that takes machine code format in 32 IM RISCV architecture and processes them.
-It uses 1kb memory and 32 registers.
+It uses 90kb memory and 32 registers.

 ## Usage
 1. Write a C code that does not contain
 ```